neonephos/outreach/documentation/outreach_committee_handbook/ambassador_funding_guide.md

 We recognize events as an important conduit for providing outreach.
 Therefore, NeoNephos provides for some of the events it officially attends a limited number of travel stipends for our Ambassadors.
 This stipend is:

-- €400 for events within Germany
+- up to €400 for events within the Ambassador's country of residence
-- up to €1500 for events outside Germany
+- up to €1500 for events outside the Ambassador's country of residence

 Qualifying for the limited number of Ambassador travel stipends is usually linked to work activities such as booth service.
 See which events qualify and the number of Ambassador slots these provide at [the events board](https://github.com/neonephos/events).